Sultan2015/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-2](figure/unnamed-chunk-2-1.png)

-Then we take mean and median of daily values:
+Then we take mean and median of daily values.

 ```r